Choosing between MKV and MP4 is one of the most common decisions when working with video files.

 A codec (coder-decoder) is the algorithm that compresses and decompresses video and audio data.
 Common video codecs include H.264, H.265 (HEVC), VP9, and AV1.
 Audio codecs include AAC, MP3, AC3, and FLAC.
 The codec determines the actual quality and file size of your video content.

 A container (also called a wrapper or format) is the file format that packages the video stream, audio stream(s), subtitles, and metadata together.
 MKV and MP4 are both containers.
-Think of a container like a shipping box: it holds everything together but does not affect the quality of what is inside.

 This means you can have an MKV file and an MP4 file with identical video quality if they use the same codec (like H.264) with the same settings.
 The container itself does not determine quality; the codec does.
 The difference lies in what additional features each container supports.